wgy1027/postFireSeverityAssessment/dlNote.md

 The task of object detection is to localize all of the objects in the image, that is, you will have multiple bounding boxes and multiple class labels.

 The task of object segmentation is to output the class labels as well as an outline of every object in the input image.

+## Data Augmentation Techniques
+Approaches that alter the training data in ways that change the array representation while keeping the label the same are known as data augmentation techniques.
+They are a way to artificially expand your dataset.
+Some popular augmentations people use are grayscales, horizontal flips, vertical flips, random crops, color jitters, translations, rotations, and much more.
+By applying just a couple of these transformations to your training data, you can easily double or triple the number of training examples.